AdobeDocs/experience-manager-pattern-detection.en/help/lui.md

   "foundation/components".
 * `legacy.static.template`: Static Templates, should be upgraded to Editable Templates.
   * This is detected when the `jcr:primaryType` property value is "cq:Template".
+* `content.fragment.template`: Content Fragment Templates, should create fragment models to replace the fragment templates.
+  * Content fragment templates can be found at the following locations :
+    * Out of the box content fragment templates are stored in "/libs/settings/dam/cfm/templates"
+    * They can be overlaid in  "/apps/settings/dam/cfm/templates"  or  "/conf/.../settings/dam/cfm/templates"  (... = global or <tenant>)

 ## Possible implications and risks {#implications-and-risks}